 Finishing Touches Before Service Line Inventories Are Due

-If you’re a drinking water utility, you’ve likely been keeping up with the latest regulations from the Environmental Protection Agency (EPA).
-As we’re familiar, the Lead and Copper Rule Revisions (LCRR) requires all water systems to submit an initial inventory of lead service lines (LSLs) by October 16 of 2024 to their primacy agency, including all those service lines connected to the public water system.
-The proposed LCRI has a few additional requirements: the initial inventory is still due October 16, 2024—that hasn't changed.
+The Lead and Copper Rule Revisions (LCRR) require all water systems to submit an initial inventory of lead service lines (LSLs) by October 16, 2024 to their primacy agency, including all those service lines connected to the public water system.
+Although the proposed LCRI has some additional requirements, the deadline for the initial inventory has not changed.

-There are additional requirements, including a baseline inventory of service lines and connectors no later than three years after the date that the LCRI is published, a validation pool for non-lead services, and then the biggest change that we've seen: all public water systems will have 10 years to identify unknowns and replace all LSLs and galvanized requiring replacement (GRR) service lines.
+Some of these additional requirements include a baseline inventory of service lines and connectors no later than three years after the date that the LCRI is published, a validation pool for non-lead services, and the biggest change that we've seen: all public water systems will have 10 years to identify unknowns and replace all LSLs and galvanized requiring replacement (GRR) service lines.

 defining a service line

-Before you submit your inventory of LSLs by October 16 of 2024, you need to make sure you understand how the EPA defines a service line.
+Before you submit your inventory of service lines by October 16, 2024, you need to make sure you understand how the EPA defines a service line.
 It's the pipe that connects the water main to the building inlet or, if there's no building, to the outlet.
 But what does that mean exactly?
-Well, the EPA doesn't give a clear definition of the building inlet, so different utilities have different ways of deciding where it is.
-Some say it's the first fitting inside the building foundation, some say it's the point at which the service line penetrates the building, and some say it's the water meter.
+The EPA doesn't give a clear definition of the building inlet, so different utilities have different ways of deciding where it is.
+Some say it's the first fitting inside the building foundation, some say it's the point at which the service line penetrates the building, and some say it's the water meter when located inside the building.

-The outlet is also not very clear, but when we look at the regulations, we see that the word outlet is always used alongside the words “for cooking and drinking” or “for human consumption”.
+The definition of an outlet is also ambiguous, but when we look at the regulations, we see that the word outlet is always used alongside the words “for cooking and drinking” or “for human consumption."
 So that's what we use as our guide.
 If there's no building and we're trying to figure out if it's a service line, we ask ourselves, does it connect a water main to an outlet?
-Is the outlet for cooking or drinking?
-And if we say yes, then we call it a service line.
+Could the outlet be used for cooking or drinking?
+And if we say yes, then we classify it as a service line.

 creating your inventory and compiling service line info